 Parking and Sidewalks

-- Install curb cuts at sidewalks and ramps at entrances to make it possible to get from a parked car to church services without going up or down a step
+- Install curb cuts at sidewalks and ramps at entrances to make it possible to get from a parked car to church services or school classrooms without going up or down a step

 - Place accessible parking spaces for cars and vans close to accessible entrances